DAVID-OLU/qrcode-generator/README.md

 # QR CODE Generator Program

-This is qr code generator program that converts a user's text or link into a qr code using python.
+This is a qr code generator program that converts a user's text or link into a qr code image using python.

 ## Installation